glotzerlab/signac-examples/projects/flow.pytorch.HyperparameterOptmize/README.md

     ```

     In `init.py`, you can define VAE's hyperparameters you would like to try.

+- This checks if MNIST dataset has been downloaded yet.
+If it's not, it will autometically download it and store in `/source/data/MNIST`.
 - This creates the `workspace/`, which holds all of our `jobs`.
 Each `job` has its own directory, named by the job's unique `id` (something like `87c7fccdea3531da704bbae95e95e914`).\
-- This will also check if MNIST dataset has been downloaded yet.
-If it's not, it will autometically download it and store in `/source/data/MNIST`.
 - If you look in these directories, you'll see `signac_statepoint.json`.
 This is a json file that contains the statepoint parameters (hyperparameters of VAE) for that job.
 - NOTE: The job's `id` is generated specifically for the dict containing the statepoint parameters, so do not edit the directory name or `signac_statepoint.json`.